-- G. Superintendent - 1.
-Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability. - 2.
-Inform the Board about educational trends relating to student discipline - 3.
-Review with district administrators the policies of the Board of education and state and federal laws relating to school operations and management. - 4.
-Maintain confidentiality in accordance with federal and state law. - 5.
-Work to create instructional programs that minimize incidence of misconduct and are sensitive to student and teacher needs. - 6.
-Work with district administrators in enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 7.
-Participate in school-wide efforts to provide adequate supervision in all school spaces. - 8.
-Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - 9.
-Address personal biases that may prevent equal treatment of all students and staff. - 10.
-Report incidences of discrimination and harassment that are witnessed or otherwise brought to the Superintendent's attention to the Dignity Act Coordinator in a timely manner. - 11.
-Follow the Code of Conduct at all school sponsored events or activities. - H. Board of Education - 1.
-Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, weight, color, national origin, ethnic group, religion, religious practice, gender identity or sexual orientation, sex or disability.
-Maintain confidentiality in accordance with federal and state law. - 2.
-Develop and recommend a budget that provides programs and activities that support achievement of the goals of the code of conduct. - 3.
-Collaborate with student, teacher, administrator, and parent organizations, school safety personnel and other school personnel to develop a code of conduct that clearly defines expectations for the conduct of students, district personnel and visitors on school property and at school functions.
+- a.
+Promote a safe, orderly and stimulating school environment, supporting active teaching and learning for all students regardless of actual or perceived race, color, weight, national origin, ethnic group, religion, religious practice, disability, sexual orientation, gender (including gender identity and expression) or sex. - b.
+Inform the Board about educational trends relating to student discipline - c.
+Review with district administrators the policies of the Board of Education and state and federal laws relating to school operations and management. - d.
+Maintain confidentiality in accordance with federal and state law. - e.
+Work to create instructional programs that minimize incidents of inappropriate behavior and are sensitive to student and teacher needs. - f.
+Work with district administrators in encouraging a positive school climate, enforcing the code of conduct and ensuring that all cases are resolved promptly and equitably. - g.
+Participate in school-wide efforts to provide adequate supervision in all school spaces. - h.
+Address issues of harassment or any situation that threatens the emotional or physical health or safety of any student, school employee, or any person who is lawfully on school property or at a school function. - i.
+Address personal biases that may prevent equal treatment of all students and staff. - j.
+Promote a trauma-responsive approach to addressing student behavior by supporting professional development and appropriate staffing.